If you do not proactively keep your website code up to date and monitor it, there is a good chance your website will get hacked sooner or later.

 This applies to every password you have, not just related to your website, EVERYTHING.

 Many of my ongoing website maintenance clients are people that contact me saying “someone hacked my WordPress website” or “my website keeps getting hacked”.
-If you don’t clean the infection thoroughly and then address the point of vulnerability, the problem will continue.
-You have to keep up with security maintenance so your site does not get hacked again.

 - All websites are vulnerable to getting hacked.